cgre-aachen/gemgis/README.md

 <a name="maps"></a>
 ### Extracting Data from Maps
 Besides extracting interface points from already existing digital data, `GemGIS` makes it easy to use the data digitized from georeferenced maps.
 This includes the extraction of interface points but also the calculation of orientations for the modeling with `GemPy` based on the gradient of isolines.
-In addition, it is possible to extract the real world coordinates from georeferenced cross sections to use this data for the geological modeling with `GemPy`.
+In addition, it is possible to extract the real world coordinates from georeferenced cross sections to use this data for geological modeling with `GemPy`.

 <a name="xml/kml"></a>
 ### Extracting Data from XML/KML Files